codearachnid/acf-addons/README.md

 * QR Code Generator by [Fumito MIZUNO](https://github.com/ounziw/qrcode_acf)

 Have an addon you would like to be included - let me know by email tim (at) imaginesimplicity.com or message me on Twitter @[codearachnid](http://www.twitter.com/codearachnid).

+### Please note: This library references remote repos, if the source field files are removed or replaced this plugin must be updated with the new source repos.
+Upon updating you may need to update and refresh your active fields if a repo is failing to activate